The Ultimate Guide on How to Secure Your Boat for a Hurricane

-If you can't trailer your boat to a safer location, your only option is to stay on water.
+If you can't trailer your boat to a safer location, your only option is to stay on the water.
 So you need to know how to moor and anchor to secure your boat during a hurricane.
-And knowing how to do so is half the battle.
+Knowing how to do so is half the battle.
 Here's a good battle plan to save the day.

 Relocate to a Hurricane Hole

 Leave major bodies of water and seek out smaller canals, rivers and waterways (if available).
 These areas are better known as "hurricane holes" and offer less wind and an alternative to otherwise crowded marinas.
 Always anchor your boat with the bow facing into the wind.

 Check Price on Amazon - Better Boat's dock lines are made of marine-grade double-braided nylon to keep boats safe while tied at the dock or a mooring ball.